 Parking Requirements (per Section 27-568(a)) Required Provided

-50 percent of 2.5 per 1,000 sq. ft.
-49 15
+50 percent of 2.5/1,000 sq. ft. + 4/1,000 sq. ft. eating

+and drinking component 53 15

 Handicap Spaces 1 1 (van-accessible)

 Bike Parking (per Sector Plan)

 @ 1space/3 vehicle spaces 17 20

 Loading Spaces (per Section 27-582)

 1 per 10,000 to 100,000 sq. ft.
 1 space 1 space

-- Notes: Calculation per page 239 of the Central US 1 Corridor Sector Plan and SMA.
+Notes: Calculation per page 239 of the Central US 1 Corridor Sector Plan and SMA.
 The University has agreed to cooperate with Hillel to allow the proposed use of 15 parallel parking spaces, along the southern portion of its private roadway, located just north of the subject property, east of the northern terminus of Yale Avenue.
-An amendment to the D-D-O Zone parking standard is requested, as discussed further below. - The Central US 1 Corridor Sector Plan and SMA does not have specific requirements for the number of loading spaces; therefore, the applicable section of the Zoning Ordinance serves as the requirement. - 3.
+An amendment to the D-D-O Zone parking standard is approved, as discussed further below.

+- The Central US 1 Corridor Sector Plan and SMA does not have specific requirements for the number of loading spaces; therefore, the applicable section of the Zoning Ordinance serves as the requirement. - 3.
 Location: The subject vacant property is located on the east side of Yale Avenue, approximately 260 feet north of its intersection with College Avenue with a street address at 7505 Yale Avenue within the City of College Park.
 The site is in Planning Area 66, Council District 3.
 The site is also within the Corridor Infill Character Area and is subject to the Development District Overlay (D-D-O) Zone standards found in the 2010 Approved Central US 1 Corridor Sector Plan and Adopted Sectional Map Amendment (Central US 1 Corridor Sector Plan and SMA). - 4.
 Surrounding Uses: The subject site is bounded to the east by single-family detached lots in the One-Family Detached Residential (R-55) Zone; to the south by a parking lot serving a church and single-family detached lots in the R-55 Zone; to the west by Yale Avenue and a retail use in the M-U-I Zone beyond; and to the north by fraternity houses owned by the University of Maryland. - 5.
 Previous Approvals: The subject property is located on Tax Map 33 in Grid D3 and is known as Lots 17, 18, and 19 recorded in Plat Book JWB 5- 479 on June 6, 1980.
-The Central US 1

-Corridor Sector Plan and SMA retained the subject property in the M-U-I (Mixed Use Infill) Zone and superimposed a D-D-O (Development District Overlay) Zone.
+The Central US 1 Corridor Sector Plan and SMA retained the subject property in the M-U-I (Mixed Use Infill) Zone and superimposed a D-D-O (Development District Overlay) Zone.
 A Preliminary Plan of Subdivision (PPS) 4-17038 was approved by the Planning Board on October 25, 2018, for one parcel, subject to eight conditions.
-As of writing of this technical staff report, the resolution for approval of PPS 4-17038 has not been adopted.